 The following show connection examples.
-When using the emulator as a programmer, the connection specification between the E8a and the MCUs is the same as shown below.
+When using the emulator as a programmer, the connection specification between the E8 and the MCUs is the same as shown below.

-(1) In single-chip mode
+(1) In single power supply and single-chip mode

-Figure 5.1 Example of an E8 Connection (Single-chip Mode)
+Figure 5.1 Example of an E8 Connection (Single Power Supply and Single-chip Mode)

-1. For details on setting pins P50, P55 and P64, refer to numbers 1 and 2 of "Points to Remember" on page 11.
+1. For details on setting pins P50, P55 and P64, refer to numbers 1 and 2 of "Points to Remember" on page 13.

-(2) In memory expansion mode
+(2) In single power supply and memory expansion mode

-Figure 5.2 Example of an E8 Connection (Memory Expansion Mode)
+Figure 5.2 Example of an E8 Connection (Single Power Supply and Memory Expansion Mode)

-- 1. For details on setting pin P64, refer to number 1 of "Points to Remember" on page 11. - 2.
+- 1. For details on setting pin P64, refer to number 1 of "Points to Remember" on page 13. - 2.
 The HOLD signal cannot be used.
 Pull up P55 on the user system. - 3.
 P50 is used as the WRL#/WR# pin.
 The E8 emulator outputs "H" to the CE pin when going to boot mode (resetting the MCU).
 In other cases, the CE pin is in a Hiz state.
 This prevents signal collision between the E8 emulator and the MCU.
 The WRL#/WR# pin does not affect the memory because the pin has a low active signal.